6 min read

 Location independence is an opportunity for office workers, who’ve realized they can do their best work and improve their quality of life in a home near the lake or the mountains (or in Barbados), rather than a dense city center.
 This is one of the reasons I introduced a nationwide equal-pay policy at my company, ensuring that everyone is paid based on the value they provide, rather than their proximity to an expensive city.

-is also great for everyone who genuinely wants to live in a big city, since it might relieve tech and financial hubs like New York, and San Francisco of some of the that has created self-destructive housing markets and a dystopian homelessness crisis.
+Remote work is also great for everyone who genuinely wants to live in a big city, since it might relieve tech and financial hubs like New York, Seattle and San Francisco of some of the competition that has created self-destructive housing markets and a dystopian homelessness crisis.
 When we stop forcing office workers to move to big cities, there's a better chance that everyone in the city gets a fairer deal.

 The pandemic has forced us to reconsider almost everything.
 The company of the future may no longer see the shiny, downtown office as a beacon of success.
 Instead, they’ll realize that the most productive and valuable team members want to focus on life outside of work; making a home for their loved ones in a location of their choice, rather than being tethered to the expensive office buildings of the past.